Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Saints stats and trends

-- The Saints are 5-3 ATS when underdogs by 2 points or more this year.
+- The Saints have an ATS record of 5-3 in their eight games when underdogs by 2.5 points or more this season.

-- New Orleans' games this season have hit the over on six of 14 set point totals (42.9%).
+- New Orleans' games this year have gone over the total in six out of 14 opportunities (42.9%).

-- When New Orleans puts up more than 22.3 points, it is 5-2 against the spread and 5-2 overall.
+- When New Orleans records more than 22.3 points, it is 5-2 against the spread and 5-2 overall.

-- New Orleans is 3-3 against the spread and 2-4 overall when the team picks up more than 349.2 yards.
+- In games that New Orleans totals over 349.1 yards, the team is 3-3 against the spread and 2-4 overall.

-- This year the Saints have 16 turnovers, five fewer than the Dolphins have takeaways (21).
+- The Saints have turned the ball over 16 times, five fewer times than the Dolphins have forced turnovers (21).

 Home and road insights

-- At home this year, New Orleans has two wins against the spread and is 2-4 overall.
+- New Orleans has covered the spread twice at home, and is 2-4 overall there, this year.

-- This year, in six home games, New Orleans has gone over the total three times.
+- In three of six games at home this year, New Orleans has gone over the total.

-- The Dolphins are unbeaten ATS (1-0) on the road as 2-point favorites or more.
+- The Dolphins are unbeaten ATS (1-0) away from home as 2.5-point favorites or more.

-- Miami has hit the over twice in six road games this year.
+- Miami has gone over the total twice in six road games this year.

 Powered by Data Skrive.